 Can I replace all of my teeth?
-It’s a question that comes up frequently in the world of dentistry, especially at our office since we’re a full-service dental practice.
-From regular checkups and basic procedures to oral surgery, we provide our patients with the opportunity to have all their dental care handled in one place with the dental professionals they have come to know.
+It’s a question that comes up frequently in dentistry, especially at our office since we’re a full-service dental practice.
+From regular checkups and fundamental procedures to oral surgery, we provide our patients with the opportunity to have all their dental care handled in one place with the dental professionals they have come to know.

 What affects the price of full mouth reconstruction?

-Many things contribute to the overall cost of this dental procedure, which we have covered most of these factors for you below.
-Since this is an intensive type of cosmetic dentistry, the only way to get a solid ballpark estimate is to meet with your dentist for full mouth reconstruction treatment planning.
+Many factors contribute to the overall cost of this dental procedure, which we have covered for you below.
+However, since this is an intensive type of cosmetic dentistry, the only way to get a solid ballpark estimate is to meet with your dentist for full mouth reconstruction treatment planning.
 This will ensure that you both can account for everything.

-Let’s take a look at what affects full mouth rehabilitation costs in most cases, shall we?
+Let’s look at what affects full mouth rehabilitation costs in most cases, shall we?

 Exactly how will you be sedated during full mouth reconstruction?

-Your method of sedation impacts the cost, as it will be billed by taking into consideration how much was used to get you through the procedure for that day and for how long.
-While it might seem like this is an added cost, it can save you money in the long run by reducing the number of times that you have to go to your dentist throughout reconstruction.
-This is because it allows your dentist to complete more than just a single procedure in the same appointment.
+Your sedation method impacts the cost, as it will be billed by considering how much was used to get you through the procedure for that day and for how long.
+While it might seem like this is an added cost, it can save you money in the long run by reducing the number of times you have to go to your dentist throughout reconstruction.
+This allows your dentist to complete more than just a single procedure in the same appointment.

 How many times will you need to visit your dentist during treatment?

-Just like in any other profession, a restorative dentist that has extensive experience, a high degree of dental training, and a high level of knowledge will have a higher rate.
-It does mean that you have to pay more but your experience is sure to justify the higher price.
+Like in any other profession, a restorative dentist with extensive experience, a high degree of dental training, and a high level of knowledge will have a higher rate.
+Of course, it does mean that you have to pay more, but your experience is sure to justify the higher price.
 Not to mention, it saves you from the chance of having complications resulting from treatment.

-Here at Best Dental, we’re staffed by Dr. Jasmine Naderi who has extensive experience (nearly 20 years) performing a wide range of dental treatments.
-Our patients also get to experience the power of modern dentistry to ensure the best results possible.
-While this positions us as one of the most capable cosmetic dentistry practices in Houston, we still work hard to make sure we help those we serve to keep the costs down.
+Here at Best Dental, we’re staffed by Dr. Jasmine Naderi, who has extensive experience (nearly 20 years) performing a wide range of dental treatments.
+As a result, our patients also get to experience the power of modern dentistry to ensure the best results possible.
+While this positions us as one of Houston’s most capable cosmetic dentistry practices, we still work hard to make sure we help those we serve to keep the costs down.

-What procedures are required to produce you with the desired results?
+What procedures are required to produce the desired results?

 Which form of tooth restoration will you be looking to embrace?

-The reason that you need full mouth reconstruction has a lot to do with how the treatment is going to be done.
-When it comes to the options, there are many ways to embrace smile enhancement with this type of dental procedure.
+The reason you need full mouth reconstruction has a lot to do with how the treatment will be done.
+There are many ways to embrace smile enhancement with this type of dental procedure when it comes to options.
 Here are the most popular ones.

 Full Mouth Reconstruction Using Dental Crowns

 If a single tooth has become damaged, dental crowns may be what your dentist recommends.
-The damaged tooth will be reshaped to where it can provide a strong base for support of the dental crown that will be placed soon.
-After that, an impression is taken to send to the lab creating it, and a temporary crown is placed by your dentist to help you out in the meantime.
+First, the damaged tooth will be reshaped to where it can provide a strong base for support of the dental crown that will be placed soon.
+After that, an impression is taken to send to the lab creating it, and your dentist places a temporary crown to help you out in the meantime.

-The average cost for a dental crown in Houston ranges from $800 up to $1,700 per tooth depending on the type of crown and the dentist that you choose.
-As long as you don’t have to replace a lot of teeth this can be the more feasible option of them all.
+The average cost for a dental crown in Houston ranges from $800 to $1,700 per tooth, depending on the type of crown and the dentist you choose.
+As long as you don’t have to replace many teeth, this can be the more feasible option for them all.